eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 2. Store this operation as `task`, so that it can be added to a list of all the tasks of _"created users"_.
 3. Once the code passed to `Task.Run` is executed, create an arbitrary instance of `User`.
 4. Since arbitrary data only gets you so far, there is an option for the caller to configure the instance.
-5. When the code passed to `Task.Run` is run, it can be async, which
+5. When the code passed to `Task.Run` is run, it can be async, which allows for saving the user using async I/O operations.
 6. After the user is saved via the repository it is added to a list of constructed users.
 There is an option for the caller to provide a name for this instance, if none is given a default name is created